AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

 This component provides your user with two fields for:

 * the input of a password
 * repeated input of the password to check to confirm that input is correct.

-With default settings the component will appear as:
+With default settings, the component appears as the following:

 ![dc_password_reset](assets/dc_password_reset.png)